ANGL1391 - English III

 Course contents :

-- Presentations and debates on current issues, social aspects and the workplace: press articles, TV programmes, documentaries.
+- Presentations and class discussions / debates on current issues, social aspects and the workplace, with input (support material) coming from press articles, TV programmes, and Internet files.

 - Communication techniques (Language of professional presentations, How to use visuals, Describing graphs and trends during a presentation).